johngodlee/geosci_linux_intro/geosci_linux_intro.md

 cat nation_data.txt | grep "Canada" | less
 ```

 Just to recap, I took the contents of `nation_data.txt` (`cat nation_data.txt`), then fed that to the grep command to look only for lines containing the word `Canada` (`grep Canada`), then fed the filtered lines to `less`, my pager of choice.
-It's easy to see how this could become a useful tool for quickly sifting through data to look for the interesting bits.
+It's easy to see how this could become a really powerful tool for quickly sifting through data to look for the interesting bits.

 `grep` can take many different types of arguments, I recommend reading the `man` page for `grep` or look at some online tutorials to see what it can really do.